 Despite the fact that this regime has not applied for many years to sportspersons working in Spain, the Beckham label persists, such is the power of his branding!
 The regime was originally designed to allow individuals who move to Spain to take up work, to be treated as non-residents for the purposes of income and wealth taxes.

 The Ley de Startups has made some very important changes to this regime.
 For those who have the aptitude the full text of the regime can be found in Article 93 of the Ley 35/2006, de 28 de noviembre, del Impuesto sobre la Renta de las Personas Físicas y de modificación parcial de las leyes de los Impuestos sobre Sociedades, sobre la Renta de no Residentes y sobre el Patrimonio.
-Here is a link to the law.
+Here is a link to the law itself.

 In more detail the regime: